mattereval22/ECE570FinalProject/README.txt

    python dl_classifier.py
    ```

-4. The script will:
-   - Build train/val/test datasets.
-   - Train the CNN with data augmentation, class weights, and a learning-rate schedule.
-   - Print validation/test classification reports and confusion matrices.
-   - Save:
-     - `pcb_defect_classifier.keras`
-     - `pcb_class_names.pkl`
-     - `pcb_class_centroids.npy`
-     - `train_history.json` (training curves) in the project directory.

 ## 6. Code Provenance and External Sources

-The course requires a clear statement of which parts of the code were written for this project and which were adapted from prior or external sources.
 Below is a breakdown for the final project files.

 ### 6.1 `dl_classifier.py`